Rocco Reitz

-Rocco Reitz (born 29 May 2002) is a German professional footballer who plays as a defensive midfielder for Bundesliga club Borussia Mönchengladbach.
+Rocco Reitz (/de/; born 29 May 2002) is a German professional footballer who plays as a defensive midfielder for Bundesliga club RB Leipzig.

-Career
+Club career

 Reitz made his professional debut for Borussia Mönchengladbach in the Bundesliga on 24 October 2020, starting in the away match against Mainz 05 which ended in a 3–2 victory.
 In August 2021, he joined Belgian side Sint-Truiden on loan for the 2021–22 season.

 On 17 January 2023, Reitz returned to Sint-Truiden in Belgium for a second loan, until the end of the 2022–23 season.
 Later that year, on 10 November, Reitz scored his first Bundesliga goal for Borussia Mönchengladbach in a 4–0 win against VfL Wolfsburg.

+On 16 March 2026, Reitz agreed to a move to RB Leipzig for the 2026–27 season, signing a deal until 2031.

 International career

 Reitz represented Germany at youth international level.
-In May 2024, he trained with the senior national team prior to the UEFA Euro 2024.
+In May 2024, he trained with the senior national team prior to the UEFA Euro 2024, but was not considered for the final tournament.